634 Careswell St, Marshfield, MA 02050, USA

 Habitats and Wildlife

 The forest here is primarily pine and oak.
 The trail that connects to the Hoyt-Hall Preserve crosses wetlands that were home to cranberry bogs 100 years ago, and are presently red maple swamp.
-The tidal salt marsh and Duxbury Bay are very close by (to the east), and all waters on this property drain to the Atlantic Ocean.
+The tidal salt marsh and Duxbury Bay are very close by (to the east).
+The property is within the watershed of the Duxbury Back River.

 Historic Site: Yes